AckerlyXu/heima/articles/batch/batch-task-output.md

 ### Get the library
 You can obtain the library, which contains new classes and extends the [CloudJob][net_cloudjob] and [CloudTask][net_cloudtask] classes with new methods, from [NuGet][nuget_package].
 You can add it to your Visual Studio project using the [NuGet Library Package Manager][nuget_manager].

-> [AZURE.TIP]
+> [!TIP]
 > You can find the [source code][github_file_conventions] for the Azure Batch File Conventions library on GitHub in the Azure SDK for .NET repository.
 >
 >

 ## Requirement: linked storage account
-To store outputs to durable storage using the file conventions library and view them in the Azure portal, you must [link an Azure Storage account](/documentation/articles/batch-application-packages/#link-a-storage-account/) to your Batch account.
+To store outputs to durable storage using the file conventions library and view them in the Azure portal, you must [link an Azure Storage account](./batch-application-packages.md#link-a-storage-account) to your Batch account.
 If you haven't already, link a Storage account to your Batch account by using the Azure portal:

 **Batch account** blade > **Settings** > **Storage Account** > **Storage Account** (None) > Select a Storage account in your subscription

-For a more detailed walk-through on linking a Storage account, see [Application deployment with Azure Batch application packages](/documentation/articles/batch-application-packages/).
+For a more detailed walk-through on linking a Storage account, see [Application deployment with Azure Batch application packages](./batch-application-packages.md).

 ## Persist output
 There are two primary actions to perform when saving job and task output with the file conventions library: create the storage container and save output to the container.

-> [AZURE.WARNING]
+> [!WARNING]
-> Because all job and task outputs are stored in the same container, [storage throttling limits](/documentation/articles/storage-performance-checklist/#blobs/) may be enforced if a large number of tasks try to persist files at the same time.
+> Because all job and task outputs are stored in the same container, [storage throttling limits](../storage/storage-performance-checklist.md#blobs) may be enforced if a large number of tasks try to persist files at the same time.
 >
 >